 Most radioactive sources produce gamma rays of various energies and intensities.
 Gamma rays frequently accompany the emission of alpha and beta radiation.
 A gamma-ray energy spectrum can be produced when these emissions are detected and analyzed with a spectroscopy system.
 Gamma rays from radioactive decay are in the energy range from a few keV to ~8 MeV, corresponding to the typical energy levels in nuclei with reasonably long lifetimes.
 As was written, they are produced by nuclei decay as they transition from a high energy state to a lower state.
 A detailed spectrum analysis is typically used to determine the identity and quantity of gamma emitters present in a sample.
 It is a vital tool in the radiometric assay.
 The gamma spectrum is characteristic of the gamma-emitting nuclides contained in the source.

-X-ray spectroscopy is a general term for several spectroscopic techniques for characterization of materials by using x-ray excitation.
+X-ray spectroscopy is a general term for several spectroscopic techniques for the characterization of materials by using x-ray excitation.
 When an electron from the inner shell of an atom is excited by the energy of a photon, it moves to a higher energy level.
 Since the process leaves a vacancy in the electron energy level from which the electron came, the outer electrons of the atom cascade down to fill the lower atomic levels, and one or more characteristic X-rays are usually emitted.
-As a result, sharp intensity peaks appear in the spectrum at wavelengths that are a characteristic of the material from which the anode target is made.
+As a result, sharp intensity peaks appear in the spectrum at wavelengths characteristic of the material from which the anode target is made.
 The frequencies of the characteristic X-rays can be predicted from the Bohr model.
 Analysis of the X-ray emission spectrum produces qualitative results about the elemental composition of the specimen.

-Gamma Ray Spectrometer – Gamma Ray Spectroscope
+Gamma Ray Spectrometer – Gamma-Ray Spectroscope